maestrano/maestrano-ruby/README.md

 ### Configuration
 Once installed the first step is to create an initializer to configure the behaviour of the Maestrano gem - including setting your API key.

+You can add configuration presets by putting additional configuration blocks in your maestrano.rb initializer.
+These additional presets can then be specified when doing particular action, such as initializing a Connec!™ client or triggering a SSO handshake.
+These presets are particularly useful if you are dealing with multiple Maestrano-style marketplaces (multi-enterprise integration).

+If this is the first time you integrate with Maestrano, we recommend adopting a multi-tenant approach.
+All code samples in this documentation provide examples on how to handle multi-tenancy by scoping method calls to a specific configuration preset.

+More information about multi-tenant integration can be found on [Our Multi-Tenant Integration Guide](https://maestrano.atlassian.net/wiki/display/CONNECAPIV2/Multi-Tenant+Integration)

 The initializer should look like this:
 ```ruby
 # Use this block to configure the behaviour of Maestrano